dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-workflows-to-github-apps.rst

         name: optional-name

 If you have multiple workflows registered on Dockstore that stem from the same GitHub repo, a single ``/.dockstore.yml`` can be used to convert them.
-Again, you need to check for the Workflow Name field being set because it's need for multi workflow repositories.
+Again, you need to check for the Workflow Name field being set because it's needed for multi workflow repositories.
 If the name field in the ``dockstore.yml`` doesn't match the Workflow Name field in Dockstore, the migration of your workflow on Dockstore will not go through and it will instead create a new Dockstore entry.
 Let's say we want to convert these two workflows that come from this `repository <https://github.com/NatalieEO/ghapps-single-workflow>`__.